themikejr/neo-mikepedia/Mikepedia/∴-PKM.md

 PKM, or [Personal Knowledge Management](./Personal-Knowledge-Management.md) is an emerging field of practice where knowledge workers and enthusiasts engage in [Collecting Information](./Collecting-Information.md), [Developing Knowledge](./Developing-Knowledge.md), and [Producing Knowledge.](./Producing-Knowledge-.md) Perhaps the largest benefit of PKM practices is engaging in [Active Thinking](./active-thinking.md).

 I create notes about PKM as I pursue employing these practices myself.
-I do not want to become a [Meta Expert](./Meta-Expert.md).
+I do not want my PKM practice to merely be [Meta Expertise](./Meta-Expertise.md).

 # Writing
 Writing is a crucial aspect of the PKM process. [writing is cathartic](./writing-is-cathartic.md). [writing aids understanding](./writing-aids-understanding.md).